Fane-Nathan/himti-internship/README.md

 Hello and welcome to our group website project for the web development internship in an organization called HIMTI.

-We are a team of four aspiring web developers who are passionate about creating innovative and user-friendly websites for various purposes.
-In this project, we will showcase our skills and knowledge in web design, front-end and back-end development, database management, and web security.
+We are a team of five students, who are passionate about creating innovative and user-friendly websites for various purposes.
+In this project, we will showcase our website.
 We will also share our learning process, challenges, and achievements throughout the internship.

 Our goal is to create a website that serves as a platform for HIMTI members and other interested parties to learn more about the organization, its vision, mission, activities, and opportunities.
 We want to make the website informative, interactive, and engaging for the visitors.
 We also want to demonstrate our professionalism, creativity, and competence as web developers.